u-minor/SublimeXdebug/README.md

 	}

 If you don't configure the URL, the plugin will still listen for debugging connections from XDebug, but you will need to trigger XDebug <a href="http://XDebug.org/docs/remote">for a remote session</a>.
 The IDE Key should be "sublime.xdebug".

+## Remote debugging

+If you want to use remote debugging, define "path_mappings" in your .sublime-project.
+You can define multiple mappings in one project like this:

+	{
+		"folders":
+		[
+			{
+				"path": "..."
+			},
+		],

+		"settings": {
+			"xdebug": {
+				"path_mappings": [
+					[ "/local/path/1", "/remote/path/1" ],
+					[ "/local/path/2", "/remote/path/2" ]
+				]
+		}
+	}

+> Also you have to configure communication port (default is 9000) on localhost to be accessible from remote server.
+One of easy way is using ssh remote forwarding.

 ## Gutter icon color